Mix (radio station): Auckland

 Mix 98.2 and its previous formats have broadcast in Auckland on 98.2 FM since 1990.
 The station was broadcast from a transmitter on the Sky Tower (Auckland) since 1997 and the frequency was briefly used by Radio Sport between 2012 and 2014.
 On 1 June 2020, Mix 98.2 was replaced by Coast.

 Hawke's Bay

-The Easy Listening i station in Hawke's Bay started as The Alligator 90FM in 1994.
-It broadcast on 90.3 FM from central Napier, with an adult contemporary format that had been missing from the market at the time.
+The first radio station to broadcast on 90.3FM was The Alligator 90FM, which launched in 1994.
+The station transmitted from Mount Threeve, with studios originally located on Station Street before later relocating to Craven Street in Napier, with an adult contemporary format that had been missing from the market at the time.
 It used positioning statements like "Better Music Variety and Less Talking", and "The Original FM Music Station for Adults".
 Its staff and announcers included Graeme Parsonage, Andrew Jefferies, James Milner, Virgil Troy and Julie-Ann Barnes.
-Mark Bramley joined the station, and later went to host Easy Mix's night show in 2010.
+Mark Bramley joined the station, and later went on to join the Classic Hits network, then host Easy Mix's night show in 2010.

+Within months of the station's launch, a second transmitter was installed on Bluff Hill and relayed the programmes to Napier Hill and Port residents on 99.9 FM.
+The station was renamed The Alligator 90-100FM.
+The Alligator operated as a fully automated station outside of its Breakfast Show and placed a strong emphasis on workplace listening.
+This included running song requests for local businesses and delivering morning‑tea shouts, personally dropped off by station personalities - a strategy that helped build strong connections with workplaces across the region.
+While workplace listeners were a key focus, the station's broader target audience was 30–54 year olds, with a female skew.
+The playlist leaned heavily into 80s and 90s middle‑of‑the‑road favourites, featuring artists such as Michael Bolton, Hall & Oates, Phil Collins, Celine Dion, and Mariah Carey.